truvami/docs/docs/payloads/tag-L.md

 If there are more than 6 BLE Beacons the messages will be split into multiple uplinks.

-The total messages indicate how many uplinks are expected.
+The `Total messages` indicate how many uplinks are expected.

-and the #Message indicates the current message out of all the uplinks.
+and the `#Message` indicates the current message out of all the uplinks.

-Scan pointer is incremented with every measurement.
+`Scan pointer` is incremented with every measurement.